Jose Siri Player Props: Rays vs. Nationals

 - Siri hit .213 with 13 doubles, two triples, seven home runs and 20 walks.

-- In 18.9% of his games a year ago (20 of 106), Siri drove home a run.
-In four of those games (3.8%) he recorded more than one RBI, and he had three or more in one contest.
+- In 20 of 106 games last season (18.9%), Siri drove in a run, and four of those games (3.8%) included more than one RBI.
+He had three or more RBIs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.